This section is aimed at newcomers to Ligo and Tezos smart-contracts. In this tutorial, we will go through the following steps :

 module/namespace and build a contract function from them that

 dispatches according to the parameter passed.
 This function is the

 Now, you should have a Michelson contract

 ready to be deploy.
 But before that, we want to test it to be sure

 that it behaves as expected because once publish, it cannot be

 Testing the contract

-As we can never underline enough the importance of tests in the context of smart-contract.
-We will now test our contract three times on different levels :
+Because we can never underline enough the importance of tests in the context of smart contract; we will now test our contract three times on different levels :